pmli/pmli.github.io/content/authors/admin/_index.md

 ## About Me

 Petar Mlinarić is an assistant professor at the University of Zagreb.
+Previously, he was a postdoctoral associate at Virginia Tech and a postdoctoral researcher and PhD student at the Max Planck Institute for Dynamics of Complex Technical Systems.
 His research interests include structure-preserving model order reduction, damping optimization, and mathematical software.